astronomer/docs/software/faq.md

 ### What scripts are used for deployment?

-The default method for installing and upgrading Astronomer is using the Astronomer Helm chart located at `https://helm.astronomer.io`.
+The default method for installing and upgrading Astronomer Software is using the Astronomer Helm chart located at `https://helm.astronomer.io`.
 See the Astronomer Software installation guides ([AWS](install-aws-standard.md), [GCP](install-gcp-standard.md), and [Azure](install-azure-standard.md)) and [Upgrade Astronomer](upgrade-astronomer.md).

 ## Authentication

 ### How can we get multi-factor auth?

-Astronomer has a flexible [auth front end](integrate-auth-system.md) with pre-built integrations for Google Auth, Okta, Auth0, and others.
+Astronomer provides an [authentication front end](integrate-auth-system.md) with pre-built integrations for Google Auth, Okta, Auth0, and others.

 ### How can implement RBAC with this solution?